‘Fixer Upper’ Rumors: Chip Gaines To Get His Own Store

-With so much controversy surrounding the stars of HGTV’s Flip or Flop, we almost all but forgot about the latest Fixer Upper rumors about Chip and Joanna Gaines, who — in hindsight — are all but tame compared to the El Moussa’s.
-And the latest Fixer Upper rumors confirm that the Gaines’ are continuing in their family friendly vein by being in the news for positive reasons — this time, because one-half of the duo is finally getting his own store!
+With so much controversy surrounding the stars of HGTV’s Flip or Flop, we have almost all but forgot the latest Fixer Upper rumors about Chip and Joanna Gaines, who — in hindsight — are all but tame compared to the El Moussa’s.
+The latest Fixer Upper rumors confirm that the Gaines’ are continuing in their family-friendly vein by being in the news for positive reasons — this time, because Chip is finally getting his own store!

 Is hammer flipping the new bottle flipping?
 Watch Fixer Upper’s Chip Gaines try it https://t.co/VGrJQ3ugQt via @PeopleHome pic.twitter.com/mKyuaKNioP